nuclio/nuclio/hack/k8s/vagrant/README.md

 $ vagrant up
 ```

-This will start an Ubuntu 16.04 VM and run each of the [required steps](../README.md) to have a Kubernetes cluster running with Nuclio.
+This will start an Ubuntu 16.04 VM and run each of the [required steps](../../../docs/k8s/README.md) to have a Kubernetes cluster running with Nuclio.

-To complete the Nuclio installation, please follow [Build / deploy a controller](../README.md#build--deploy-a-controller)

 ### Cluster Defaults